-In 1929 Samuel R. Gresham was superintendant of Seaboard Salvage.
-Earlier Samuel R. Gresham had been bookkeeper for W. M. Lewis & Bros. (carriage manufacturers and dealers in farm implements) and for the Mutual Transfer Co. (movers: "boilers, machinery and furniture, moving our specialty").
+Julian R. Gresham's father was Samuel Robert Gresham (1860-1932).
+He appears as president of his own company Gresham & Co. from 1913-14 through 1924, then emerges as a superintendent at Seaboard Salvage Co. in 1929 and 1931.
+His death certificate (5 April 1932) gives his occupation as Manager, Seaboard Salvage Co., and says he last worked March 1932 and that he spent six years in this occupation.
+Early in his career Samuel R. Gresham was a bookkeeper for W. M. Lewis & Bro. (carriage manufacturers and dealers in farm implements) and for the Mutual Transfer Co. (movers: "boilers, machinery and furniture, moving our specialty").
 In 1913 he helped found Gresham & Co. which initially dealt in carriages and wagons, then in agricultural implements.

 This building has signs on both the Tabb St. and Market St. sides, as well as across the street on Market St. (visible dimly on the right in this image).

 Many of the figures associated with Seaboard Salvage are buried in Blandford Cemetery, Petersburg.
 Among them are Robert Williamson Collier (1845-1904) and Charles Fenton Collier (1884-1915).

 Also in Blandford are Samuel Robert Gresham (1860-1932), Richard Samuel Ware (1888-1965), Julian Robertson Gresham (1888-1968), William Mason Lewis (1859-1930), Gerald Tennyson Willis (1894-1962), Charles Fischer Collier (1899-1940), John Davis Smith (1868-1950), and John Charles Smith (1902-1976).